aavaSapkota/aavaSapkota/README.md

 ### Hi there 👋

 Welcome to my github!
 My name is Aava (she/her), and I am a Systems Design Enigineering Student at the University of Waterloo.
-I am an aspiring Software Developer, who loves to engage and act on my ideas.
-Feel free to look around some of my pinned projects and don't hesitate to reach out if theres something that catches your eyes :eyes:.
+I love to develop and work on ideas and projects that help real people.
+Feel free to look around some of my pinned projects and don't hesitate to reach out if theres something that catches your eye :eyes:.

 You can check out my devpost too, for some more of my hackathon projects: https://devpost.com/aavaSapkota.